IBM/Hybrid-Cloud-Applications-and-Services/README.md

 1. Create your [Weather API service](https://console.ng.bluemix.net/catalog/services/weather-company-data?taxonomyNavigation=data).
 The Weather API can provide the airport location and weather condition for clients.

 2. Go to your Weather API's **Service credentials** and mark down your username and password.
-Then go to *flight-booking/src/main/java/microservices/api/sample* folder (`cd flight-booking/src/main/java/microservices/api/sample`).
+Then run `cd flight-booking/src/main/java/microservices/api/sample` to go to the sample directory.
 Now, add your username and password credential to your **WeatherAPI.java** file.

     ![credential](images/credentials.png)

-3. You also need to change the database address to your cloud host:port in your **DatabaseAccess.java** file.
+3. Futhermore, You need to change the database address to your *cloud host:port* in your **DatabaseAccess.java** file.

     ![cloud-host2](images/cloud-host2.png)

-4. Go back to the **flight-booking** folder, run `mvn package` to build your .war file.
+4. Go back to the **flight-booking** directory, run `mvn package` to build your .war file.

-5. Then go to the **deployment_artifacts** folder and move your **airlines.war** file to your main directory's **airline_app/apps** folder.
+5. Then go to the **deployment_artifacts** directory and move your **airlines.war** file to your main directory's **airline_app/apps** folder.

 # 5. Run the application on Public Cloud using Bluemix and database On-Premise using CouchDB and Docker